Mount Silam

 Mount Silam (Gunung Silam) is a mountain in Lahad Datu District, Sabah, Malaysia.

 Description

 Mount Silam is 884 m high and overlooks Darvel Bay on the Celebes Sea.
 The geology is characterised by ultrabasic rock.
 Rainforest covers the mountain from 200 m altitude to the summit.

 Flora

-Mount Silam is home to the endangered tree Madhuca silamensis.
+Mount Silam is home to the endangered tree species Madhuca silamensis and Semecarpus lineatus.
 It is also home to a number of pitcher plant species including Nepenthes macrovulgaris and Nepenthes tentaculata.